 - Questioning and encouraging children to think clearly, investigate and solve problems

-- We record and collect each child’s experiences, ideas and creative expression to help us build a rich and individual learning program
+- We record and collect each child’s experiences, ideas and creative expressions to help us build a rich and individual learning programme

 Every child is different.
 Each one has a special set of qualities and skills and brings their own blend of experiences and perspectives to their learning.
-Therefore, at Little Bambinos, there is no “one-size-fits-all” program.
-Our educators create a unique learning program for your child, designed to bring our the best in their emerging competencies interests and strength.
+Therefore, at Little Bambinos, there is no “one-size-fits-all” programme.
+Our educators create a unique learning programme for your child, designed to bring out the best in their emerging competencies, interests and strengths.

-The Little Bambinos family is a rich and vibrant blend of cultures, backgrounds and experiences, and when your family join us, we want to get to know you.
-By building a strong, meaningful relationships with all our families, we can individualise learning experiences to better suit your Childs’s culture, interest, needs, abilities, disabilities and learning style.
+The Little Bambinos family is a rich and vibrant blend of cultures, backgrounds and experiences, and when your family joins us, we want to get to know you.
+By building a strong, meaningful relationship with all our families, we can individualise learning experiences to better suit your Childs’s culture, interest, needs, abilities, disabilities and learning style.